 Safeco Insurance, for example, has partnered with Safelite Auto Glass to offer FREE repair of cracked windshields – to a degree.
 And they don’t “count” the occurrence as an insurance claim and you are not charged a dime for the repairs so it makes for incredibly affordable full glass coverage car insurance.

 However, Safeco Insurance still offers a comprehensive deductible with “glass coverage.”
 Why?
 If you read carefully, you would have noticed the repairs are free “to a degree.”

-If your windshield cannot be repaired, but rather needs to be completely replaced, the comprehensive deductible would apply…and you will likely pay for the replacement out of pocket.
+If your windshield cannot be repaired, but rather needs to be completely replaced, the comprehensive deductible would apply…and you will likely pay for the replacement out of your own pocket.

 With the “auto glass” coverage, you would not be required to pay the deductible, even in the event the windshield needed to be replaced.